Best Honey for Joint Pain & Arthritis

 Can honey help with arthritis pain?

-How should I take honey for joint pain?
+Which honey is best for joint pain?